owncloud/ocis/services/auth-basic/README.md

 # Auth-Basic Service

 The `auth-basic` service is responsible for validating authentication of incoming requests.
-To do so, it will forward the call to an `auth manager`, see the `Auth Managers` section.
-Almost every request to ocis will involve the `auth-basic` service, as access tokens need to be verified.
+To do so, it will use the configured `auth manager`, see the `Auth Managers` section.
+Only HTTP basic auth requests to ocis will involve the `auth-basic` service.

 ## Auth Managers